On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Total Curvature and the Geometry of Complex Projective Hypersurfaces

 \end{corollary}

-In general, Proposition \ref{hypatc} does not give a completely intrinsic representation of $\mathcal{T}(M)$ because it does not characterize the holomorphic principal directions of $M$ in $\C P^{N}$ intrinsically.
-However it follows from Calabi's theorem that the total absolute curvature of a complex projective manifold is actually part of its intrinsic geometry, and for curves $\Sigma$ in $\C P^{2}$, Proposition \ref{hypatc} does give a completely intrinsic representation of $\mathcal{T}(\Sigma)$: \\
+In general, Theorem \ref{hypatc} does not give a completely intrinsic representation of $\mathcal{T}(M)$ because it does not characterize the holomorphic principal directions of $M$ in $\C P^{N}$ intrinsically.
+However it follows from Calabi's theorem that the total absolute curvature of a complex projective manifold is actually part of its intrinsic geometry, and for curves $\Sigma$ in $\C P^{2}$, Theorem \ref{hypatc} does give a completely intrinsic representation of $\mathcal{T}(\Sigma)$: \\

 \textbf{Theorem \ref{curveformula}} {\em Let $\Sigma$ be a smooth curve in $\C P^{2}$, with $K$ the sectional curvature of its projectively induced metric.
 Then: } \\

 Recall that the sectional curvature of $\Sigma$ is bounded above by $4$, away from the value $6$ at which the integrand would be undefined.